Jump to content

 1. Who is requiring "First Year Camper"?
 I don't think it's the Scout Camp.
 Their website gives no indication at all that they require it.
 It sounds like the Troop is requiring it - and given what you've already mentioned about the Troop, that would be a second (maybe even third) strike against them and I'd be looking for a new Troop.

 2. Separate out the clauses: (Meet the age requirements.)
 (Be a boy who is 11 years old, or one who has completed the fifth grade or earned the Arrow of Light Award) and (is at least 10 years old, but is not yet 18 years old.)
 To be a Boy Scout you must: Clause 1: Meet the Age Requirements Clause 2: Be a boy who is 11 years old (Be a boy) who has completed 5th grade (Be a boy) who earned the Arrow of Light Clause 3: Is at least 10 years old, but is not yet 18 years old.
-No, a 9 year old bot, even if he completes 5th grade, cannot be a Boy Scout because he do
+No, a 9 year old bot, even if he completes 5th grade, cannot be a Boy Scout because he does not meet the age requirements.

 3. Stosh, As soon as I read this I thought of this quote from you: She's well versed in outdoor environment, forester by trade and many years working with the National Forestry Service in Alaska as a crew supervisor.
 Somehow I get the feeling that she's not worried about camping in bear country when she's with you because she knows she'll be able to outwit both you and the bear in the wilderness.